ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 ## Narrative

-Consider the following scenario.
-You are talking to the Chief Marketing Officer (CMO) at "K Bank".
+Consider the following scenario: You are talking to the Chief Marketing Officer (CMO) at "K Bank".

-Hi Ms. Smith, I know that "K Bank" just bought "N Bank", and I just came from a meeting on how you plan to integrate the two companies’ systems, and it is going to take a while.
+Hi Ms. Smith, I know that "K Bank" just bought "N Bank", and I just came from a meeting on how you plan to integrate the two companies’ systems, and it is going to take quite a while.
 I would think that many people, and you in particular, can’t wait for a year or more for the integrated data to start reaching out to your customers.

 I know that "K Bank" has been doing churn analytics for some time, but the team at "N Bank" has not.
 "K Bank" has found that customer loss (churn) is directly related to the customer's satisfaction level.
 This is kind of obvious, so it would be interesting to see how these churn prediction models could be used to looks at "N Bank" customers and identify who might be at risk of leaving.
 Since "K Bank" just spent a lot of money to acquire "N Bank", you do not want to lose any customers if you can help it.

 IBM can help you combine the data from both banks now, so that you can get access to this combined data within days, without putting any load on your IT staff who is already overloaded with the consolidation.
 We can use IBM's fully managed cloud services to copy data from your current on-premises systems in each bank into a cloud data warehouse and give you a single view of your customers across both banks.

 Once you have that data at your fingertips, you can explore the data and discover how satisfied your customers are, within each Bank and across both Banks.
-You can also identify which customers are leaving the bank and which ones you should work to retain going forward.
+You can also identify which customers are leaving the bank and which ones you should strive to retain.

-We can quickly show you how to create a dashboard to showcase your findings and use it to tell a story of what you discovered and any actions you might want to take base on this analysis.
+We can quickly show you how to create a dashboard to showcase your findings, use it to tell a story of what you discovered and the actions you might want to take base on this analysis.

 ## Solution Overview

-The solution is a set of Business Inteligence (BI) tools that allow Business Users to get quick, but important insight from the data.
+The solution is a set of Business Inteligence (BI) tools that allow Business Users to get quick but important insights from the data.
 In order to gain this insight the data from both bank systems need to be moved from their data centers into a common repository.
-Because IT cannot support creating and managing a new system and moving the data, the new/common repository needs to be hosted as a managed cloud service.
+Because IT cannot support creating and managing a new system and moving the data, the new, common repository needs to be hosted as a managed cloud service.
 The BI tools will then be connected to this new repository and the existing analytical reports will be run.

 ## Prerequisites